 Children’s vision care should begin at birth and continue throughout childhood and adolescence.
-Without professional Oakland vision screenings, children can grow up with distorted vision that eventually causes complications during the school years.
+Without professional vision screenings, children can grow up with a distorted vision that eventually causes complications during the school years.
 According to the American Optometric Association, undiagnosed and untreated vision problems can worsen in children because the brain learns to accommodate the distortion over time.
 Furthermore, untreated vision discrepancies can lead to academic, athletic and social handicaps that hold kids back from their ultimate potential.

 Did you know…

-that an estimated one in every four children is suffering from some kind of vision problem?
+That an estimated one in every four children is suffering from some kind of vision problem?
 Often these problems go undetected throughout childhood and even into the teenage years.
 In fact, as many as 11 percent of U.S. teens have vision problems that have not been professionally diagnosed.

 Frequently Asked Questions